Competition history

 The genesis of competition law and the creation of a competition authority

 Openness to competition has its roots in the French Revolution.
 The Chapelier Act of 1791 prohibited members of the same corporation from joining forces to regulate their “common interests”.
-Twenty years later, the French Criminal Code (Code pénal) banned coalitions from manipulating prices “above or below the level that would have been determined by free and natural competition”.
-This provision, Article 419, remained in the Criminal Code for 176 years.
+Twenty years later, the French Criminal Code (Code pénal) banned coalitions from manipulating prices “above or below the level that would have been determined by free and natural competition”, a provision (Article 419) that remained in the French Criminal Code for 176 years.

-In the 19th century, the first debates also took place in the United States on the issues of regulating competition.
-In 1890, at a time of burgeoning oil, steel and banking conglomerates, the United States passed the Sherman Act (also known as the Antitrust Act), which opposed commercial practices restricting competition and prohibited a company with a monopoly in one sector from using it to control another sector.
+In the 19th century, the first debates on the regulation of competition also began in the United States.
+In 1890, at a time of burgeoning oil, steel and banking conglomerates, the United States passed the Sherman Act (also known as the Antitrust Act), which opposed commercial practices restricting competition and prohibited a company with a monopoly in one sector from using that monopoly to control another sector.
 It was supplemented in 1914 by the Clayton Act, which governed mergers.
 This was the beginning of modern competition.

-In France, regulation gradually increased from 1953 (when the Commission technique des cartels was set up), but the main concern remained control of inflation.
-It was not until 1986 that a proper competition policy was developed, thanks to the adoption of the Ordinance of 1 December 1986, which laid the foundations of the market economy, brought an end to price regulation and created the Conseil de la concurrence.
-In 2008, the Law on the Modernisation of the Economy (LME) established the Autorité de la concurrence, which had more extensive powers and replaced the Conseil de la concurrence.
+In France, regulation gradually increased from 1953 (when the Commission technique des ententes was established), but the main concern remained control of inflation.
+It was not until 1986 that a genuine competition policy was developed, following the adoption of the French ordinance of 1 December 1986, which laid the foundations of the market economy, brought an end to price regulation and created the Conseil de la concurrence.
+In 2008, the French law on the Modernisation of the Economy (“LME Law”) established the Autorité de la concurrence, which had more extensive powers and replaced the Conseil de la concurrence.

 25 years to build competition

-Established on this occasion, the Conseil de la concurrence has constantly evolved to play a central role in the regulation of markets to become the Autorité de la concurrence.
+Established by this ordinance, the Conseil de la concurrence evolved constantly to play a central role in the regulation of markets, becoming the Autorité de la concurrence.

 France and Europe: competition in dates

-1953 Publication of the Decree of 9 August establishing the Commission technique des ententes.
+1953 Publication of the French decree of 9 August establishing the Commission technique des ententes.

 1957 Signature of the Treaty of Rome establishing the European Community.
-Competition law has a major place in it: in particular the Treaty lays down rules for fair competition between Member States.
+Competition law has a major place in the Treaty: in particular, the Treaty lays down rules for fair competition between Member States.

-1963 The Law of 2 July 1963 extends the powers of Commission technique des ententes to abuses of dominant position, renaming it the Commission technique des ententes et des positions dominantes.
+1963 The French law of 2 July 1963 extends the powers of Commission technique des ententes to abuses of dominant position, which is renamed the Commission technique des ententes et des positions dominantes.

-1986 Publication of the Ordinance on pricing freedom and competition.
-This lays the foundations of French competition law by creating the Conseil de la Concurrence, giving it the power to penalise anticompetitive practices (cartels, abuses of dominant position).
+1986 Publication of the French ordinance on pricing freedom and competition.
+It lays the foundations of French competition law by creating the Conseil de la Concurrence, giving the Conseil the power to sanction anticompetitive practices (anticompetitive agreements and cartels, abuses of dominant position).

-2001 Publication of the law on new economic regulations (NRE), which strengthens the Conseil de la concurrence’s powers.
+2001 Publication of the French law on New Economic Regulations (“NRE Law”), which enhances the powers of the Conseil de la concurrence.
 The ceiling on fines is raised to 10% of companies’ worldwide turnover.
-New procedures, such as leniency and non contest of objections, are introduced.
+New procedures, such as leniency and no contest of objections, are introduced.

 2004 Competition authorities are required to apply Community law directly (Regulation (EC) No 1/2003).
 Cooperation between European authorities is established with the creation of the European Competition Network.

-2009 The Autorité de la concurrence, which replaces the Conseil de la concurrence, is founded.
-The 2008 Law on the Modernisation of the Economy (LME) gives the Autorité responsibility for reviewing mergers.
-This previously lay with the Ministry of the Economy.
-Its investigative powers are extended and it can now take up any competition issue for an opinion on its own initiative.
+2009 The Autorité de la concurrence, which replaces the Conseil de la concurrence, is established.
+The 2008 law on the Modernisation of the Economy (“LME Law”) gives the Autorité responsibility for reviewing mergers, which has previously lain lay with the Ministry of the Economy.
+Its investigative powers are extended and it can now take up any competition issue for an opinion at its own initiative.

-2015 Promulgation of the Law for Growth, Activity and Equal Economic Opportunities, known as the “Macron Law”, which gives the Autorité further responsibilities related to the regulation of the regulated legal professions (establishment of new professionals and prices) and introduces the settlement procedure.
+2015 Promulgation of the French law for Growth, Activity and Equal Economic Opportunities, known as the “Macron Law”, which gives the Autorité further responsibilities related to the regulation of the regulated legal professions (establishment of new professionals and prices) and introduces the settlement procedure.

 Print the page